* More easing boosts capex, helps fiscal spending - Kataoka

 * Sole proponent of easing may get support from new deputy

-* BOJ Gov Kuroda says price expectations "heightening somehwat" (Adds quotes from briefing, details)
+* BOJ Gov Kuroda says price expectations "heightening somehwat" (Adds quotes, detail)

 OKAYAMA, Japan, March 1 (Reuters) - Bank of Japan board member Goushi Kataoka on Thursday cautioned against a premature exit from the BOJ's ultra-loose monetary policy and called for a ramping up of the bank's massive stimulus program.

 He also said policy coordination between the BOJ and the government was critical in eradicating public perceptions that deflation will persist, signaling the need for a mix of bigger monetary and fiscal stimulus measures to reflate growth.

 "To influence inflation expectations, it is essential that policy coordination between the government and the BOJ ... is firmly ensured through action by both entities," he said in a speech to business leaders in Okayama, western Japan.

 Since joining the board in July last year, Kataoka has been a sole dissenter to the BOJ's decision to keep monetary policy steady and has called for the BOJ to ramp up stimulus to achieve its inflation target.

 Kataoka repeated his calls for the BOJ to ramp up monetary support by seeking to further push down borrowing costs of 10 years and longer, arguing that such a step would boost capital expenditure and help finance government spending.

 With inflation distant from its 2 percent target, it was premature for the BOJ to consider following in the footsteps of its U.S. and European peers in dialing back stimulus, he said.